Balkhash (city): History

 On 11 April 1937, a small workers' settlement "Pribalkhashstroy", designed in connection with the construction of a copper factory – BGMC, was transformed into the city of Balkhash by decision of the Central Executive Committee of the Kazakh SSR.
 In this way, the copper factory affected the city's appearance.

 On 9 November 1932, the first school was established in the city - school No. 1.
 The school educated a few children of the builders of the city that time.
 Among these children was Maria Nicolaevna Guseva (Halova).
 This school became a matter of her life: firstly she was one of the first pupils.
 Later, she became a teacher.
 In 1935, a section for parachuting was opened.
 Its first director was Dyusembayev.

-During the Great Patriotic War, most of the male population was conscripted into the military service and women replaced them in the copper factory.
+During the Great Patriotic War, most of the male population was conscripted into military service and women replaced them in the copper factory.

 After World War II, Japanese war prisoners took part in building the city.
 In particular, they built buildings, the "Palace of Metallurgists" and the local airport.
-Later, some of the Japanese prisoners were set free and intermarried local Kazakhs.
+Later, some of the Japanese prisoners were set free and intermarried with local Kazakhs.

 After the collapse of the Soviet Union, between 1992 and 1996, the city and its residents, like most former Soviet citizens, experienced an acute crisis, including power outages, weak central heating and intermittent operation of the copper factory.
 Some people cooked on fires in their yards; in winter they heated their apartments with potbelly stoves.
 Summer cottages served as an additional source of foodstuffs, contributing to the populace's survival.
 In the late 1990s, the city's and country's economies stabilised.
 A new neighborhood was built in the city, the so-called "Canadian cottages".
 All schools, medical facilities and the college started to function normally.